kushaldas/pyarti/docs/api.rst

 ===

-.. class:: OnionProxy() -> None:
+.. class:: OnionProxy(port: int) -> None:

-        Returns an OnionProxy which opens up a SOCKS5 proxy on port 9150.
+        Returns an OnionProxy which opens up a SOCKS5 proxy on port `9150`.
 It sends termination signal to the child process when the object is garbage collected.
+        You can start listening to a different port by passing the `port` parameter.

     .. method:: pid() -> int: